 High Plains PIC Intern Expectations

 High Plains PIC offers one-year, full-time doctoral internships beginning and ending in August each year.
-The Consortium is comprised of five agencies located in Northern Colorado, Wyoming, and Nebraska and provides a range of clinical and didactic experiences that represents the necessary depth and breadth required for future professional practice within rural school and clinical settings.
+The Consortium is comprised of six agencies located in Northern Colorado, Wyoming, and Nebraska and provides a range of clinical and didactic experiences that represents the necessary depth and breadth required for future professional practice within rural school and clinical settings.

 Interns have a primary placement at one site with the possibility of completing other training experiences at other sites within the consortium or with community partners.
 Across training sites, interns are expected to:

-- Complete 2000 hours of training during the year
+• Complete 2000 hours of training during the year

-- Have at least 25% spent in face-to-face direct service delivery with a focus on evidence-based practice
+• Have at least 25% spent in face-to-face direct service delivery with a focus on evidence-based practice

-- Achieve the APA Profession-Wide Competencies
+• Achieve Proficiency in the APA Profession-Wide Competencies

-- Abide by the APA Code of Ethics, requirements of the High Plains PIC training program, and the policies and procedures of their training sites.
+• Abide by the APA Code of Ethics, requirements of the High Plains PIC training program, and the policies and procedures of their training sites.

 Contact High Plains PIC